Today, we’ll walk you through a complete electric and gas-powered pole saw review guide so you can find out the most suitable one for your needs!

 What We Don’t Like

-One of the greatest features of the HUYOSEN gas pole saw is that it comes with a 45 cc twin-cycle engine with very high efficiency.
+One of the greatest features of the PROYAMA gas pole saw is that it comes with a 42.7 cc twin-cycle engine with very high efficiency.

-Although this accounts for a pretty loud noise while operating, it’s capable of conquering the toughest tasks like it’s nobody’s business!
+Although this makes for some loud noise while operating, it’s capable of conquering the toughest tasks like it’s nobody’s business with a reduced vibration design.

 What We Like